Now Rock

-Now 90s and Now Rock are British free-to-air music television channels, focusing exclusively on playing rock music for 10 months of the year, with the Now 90s featuring rock hits from the 1990s.
+Now Rock is a British free-to-air music television channel, focusing exclusively on playing rock music for 10 months of the year, with a sister channel called Now 90s featuring rock hits from the 1990s available in other territories.
 For the other two months, Now Christmas takes over with their Christmas service not only playing hits from the 1990s.

 The channel originally launched on 23 November 2010 as WTF (Weekly Top Forty).

 It reaches a million viewers in Sky alone each month.
 The channel is only allowed to have two ad-breaks an hour.

 History

 WTF (Weekly Top Forty)

 When the channel originally launched as WTF, the channel used a video jukebox format which allowed viewers to select videos by texting the video selection number to the number on the screen.
 There were different selection playlists during different times of the day.

 Massive R&B

 On 15 August 2011, WTF was rebranded as Massive R&B and, as the channel's name applies, changed its focus to R&B music.

 On 20 September 2011, the channel launched on Freesat, having previously only been available on Sky.
 It moved to 511 in September 2012.

 Many years after the name being unused, Massive R&B would be reused again as a rebrand of Channel AKA from 1 June 2018 until 1 November 2018, when it became Total Country.